Study Abroad for Government Majors

 In addition to helping to monitor and enforce the study-abroad regulations implemented through the Office of Study Abroad, the Government Department has its own study abroad regulations, which appear on the Office of Study Abroad Department Study Abroad Regulations website but which are reproduced here for convenience.

-Recall that one of the Department's Requirements for the Government Major is that students may count toward the major no more than two credits earned in courses taken away from Wesleyan, whether in a study abroad program or in another US institution, except in the case of a full year of study abroad, in which the faculty advisor may, at his or her discretion, authorize credit toward the major and toward graduation for a third course.
+Recall that one of the Department's Requirements for the Government Major is that students may count toward the major no more than two credits earned in courses taken away from Wesleyan, whether in a study abroad program or in another US institution, except in the case of a full year of study abroad, in which the department chair may, at his or her discretion, authorize credit toward the major and toward graduation for a third course.

 The Department will not authorize course credit during study abroad for internships or introductory courses.
 We don't have the resources to supervise internships, and it's a waste of potential synergy with the experience of living abroad to take a general introductory course when you could be taking a specialized course that would allow you to engage more intensively with the society in which you are living.